 Ice cream.
 Molecules for medicine.
 Even human cells.
 The list of what materials are used in 3D printing grows longer—and much more interesting—by the day.
 And expanding it is a multibillion-dollar material arms race right now.

 Plastic still reigns supreme in the 3D-printing materials world.
-According to a recent SmarTech Markets Publishing report, 3D printing is expected to generate $1.4 billion in plastics sales by 2019.
+According to a SmarTech Markets Publishing report, 3D printing is expected to generate $1.4 billion in plastics sales by 2019.
 This isn’t just your “everyday” plastic.
 The industry is widely experimenting with new, novel approaches, such as bio-based resins made from corn and soybean oil.

 But it doesn’t stop there in the 3D-printing materials world.